emilk/egui/README.md

 ### Conventions and design choices

+All coordinates are in screen space coordinates, with (0, 0) in the top left corner

-All coordinates are screen space coordinates, in logical "points" (which may consist of many physical pixels).
-Origin (0, 0) is top left.
+All coordinates are in locial "points" which may consist of many physical pixels.

 All colors have premultiplied alpha.

 Egui uses the builder pattern for construction widgets.
 For instance: `ui.add(Label::new("Hello").text_color(RED));` I am not a big fan of the builder pattern (it is quite verbose both in implementation and in use) but until Rust has named, default arguments it is the best we can do.
 To alleviate some of the verbosity there are common-case helper functions, like `ui.label("Hello");`.

-Instead of using matching `begin/end` style function calls (which can be error prone) Egui prefers to use lambdas passed to a wrapping function.
+Instead of using matching `begin/end` style function calls (which can be error prone) Egui prefers to use `FnOnce` closures passed to a wrapping function.
 Lambdas are a bit ugly though, so I'd like to find a nicer solution to this.

 ### Inspiration